tanchu-git/synapse-nyc-taxi/README.md

         REJECTED_ROW_LOCATION = 'rejections/taxi_zone'
     );
 ```
+## Data Ingestion
+When using serverless SQL pool, CETAS is used to create an external table and *export* query results to Azure Storage Blob.
+So *silver* and *gold* tables will be using ```CREATE EXTERNAL TABLE AS SELECT``` clause.

-Using bronze table to ingest data as parquet format into the silver schema.
+Using bronze table to create table in silver schema, and ingest data as parquet format into the silver folder in my blob container.
 ```sql
 USE nyc_taxi_ldw;